Mycophenolate Mofetil (MMF)

 Benefits

-What are the benefits of using mycophenolate in pregnancy?
+What are the benefits of taking MMF in pregnancy?

 Risks

-What are the risks of using mycophenolate in pregnancy?
+What are the risks of using MMF in pregnancy?

-Mycophenolate can cause miscarriage and severe birth defects in the baby.
-These include ear, eye and other facial defects, heart malformations, problems with the diaphragm and oesophagus (gullet), and spinal and bone defects.
+MMF can cause miscarriage and severe birth defects in the baby.
+These include ear, eye and other facial defects, and heart malformations.

-Women who accidentally conceive while taking mycophenolate should contact their doctor or specialist urgently so that their medication can be reviewed.
+Women who accidentally conceive while taking MMF should contact their doctor or specialist urgently so that their medication can be reviewed.

 Alternatives

-Are there any alternatives to using mycophenolate in pregnancy
+Are there any alternatives to using MMF in pregnancy?

-Yes, in most cases other medicines can be used in pregnancy to prevent rejection of a transplanted organ or to control autoimmune disease.
+Yes, in most cases other medicines can be used to prevent rejection of a transplanted organ.

-Women taking mycophenolate who are planning a pregnancy should talk to their specialist about other treatment options.
+If you are taking MMF and planning a pregnancy, it is important that you talk to your specialist about other treatment options.

-If your doctor has suggested that you continue to take mycophenolate during pregnancy, this is because they think that there is a high risk of transplant rejection if your medicine is changed.
-Your doctor will talk with you about the risks to your baby posed by continuing mycophenolate treatment during pregnancy.
+If your doctor has suggested that you continue to take MMF during pregnancy, this is because there is a high risk of transplant rejection if your medicine is changed.
+Your doctor will talk with you about the risks to your baby from MMF treatment.

 No treatment